vzool/docs/app/user-guide.md

 @TODO Screenshot

 The file library is an annex of all files added to Directus.
 Files may be added through item fields (eg: a slideshow interface) or directly to the File Library itself.
 To add a file directly to the library, drag a file directly onto the page or click the New button ("+") in the header.
+Directus automatically pulls in metadata from added files/embeds, such as: description, location, tags, and dimensions.

+Directus also supports multiple [storage adapters](#), so you may have the option to save files to different locations.

+There's also an automatic [thumbnailer](#) included, so you can easily save your original files at different sizes.
+Allowed thumbnail sizes are setup by your administrator.

 By default the File Library displays as a Card layout with thumbnails, but you can change this in the [Info Sidebar](#Info-Sidebar).